feroze/.dotfiles/README.md

 Note: Repo used to setup machines, track dotfiles, and stay on top my shortcuts tools - tmix, cpp, git, py, ROS

-TODO:
-Setup shell script to auto copy links and backup old ones fix stupid colors swap fn and ctrl in t420 write script to link .bashrc stuff from home to .dotfiles directory also write a script to swap profiles easily
-Add preview tools to ranger and nautilus to view files directly without clicking

---
 New computer:

 run setup script